ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_device_memory_report.md

 **RESOLVED** Yes.
 This fits in well with the callback infrastructure added in this extension, and implementation touches the same code and has the same overheads as the rest of the extension.
-It could help debugging things like getting an `VK_ERROR_OUT_OF_HOST_MEMORY` error when ending a command buffer.
+It could help debugging things like getting a `VK_ERROR_OUT_OF_HOST_MEMORY` error when ending a command buffer.
 Right now the allocation failure could have happened anywhere during recording, and a callback would be really useful to understand where and why.

 ## <a href="#_version_history" class="anchor"></a>Version History